Salehy

-Salehy is a small village situated at the mouth of the Mangoro River on its north side at a distance of 10 km from Mahanoro, on the East coast of Madagascar.
+Salehy is a small municipality situated at the mouth of the Mangoro River on its north side at a distance of 10 km from Mahanoro, on the East coast of Madagascar.
 The village of Ambodiharina lies across the Mangoro River from Salehy.

 Industry

-People there are living principally on fishing, agriculture, handicraft, “betsa” manufacturing (an alcoholic traditional beverage) and a small part of tourism.

-People in Salehy, same as people from many villages in Madagascar, nowadays, are living in extreme poverty.
+People living in Salehy are principally involved in fishing, agriculture, handicraft, "betsa" manufacturing (an alcoholic traditional beverage) and a small part of tourism.
+Many people in Salehy, similar to those in other villages in Madagascar, live in extreme poverty.

 Geography

 The village is surrounded by water, by the Canal des Pangalanes to the west, Mangoro River to the south, and Indian Ocean to the east, preceded by a small natural swimming pool called “Dobo masina”, meaning “Salted pool”.
 The water is salty because of the ocean, as it can reach that body of water during the night even a kilometer inland.